 - Then there are those sellers who spend 5000 USD or more per purchase order.

-The crucial steps is composed of 4 different phases, which are going to be discussed step by step in this article.
+The crucial steps are composed of 4 different phases, which are going to be discussed step by step in this article.

 When selecting the ideal products to sell by Amazon FBA, you need to go for those that have high demand and low competition.
 This ensures guaranteed success in terms of minting profits.
 Low demand and low competition or low demand and high competition mean no money at all.